 A student conducts the interviews with the activists, but I have no context to understand what’s going on — a Q&A session.
 There might as well not have been one.
 A single white male student in the room is acknowledged for being there.
 I feel estranged.
 Is this not one of the white male students who thinks I am not worth talking to or even acknowledging unless I am with my white female friend or her white boyfriend?
 Does he respect women?
 Women of color?
 What does he gain from being a part of this conversation?
 An impression of egalitarianism?
 That sells in this community as in the rest of the world.
 Feminism sells.

 A white, male student in one of my Social Science classes once questioned whether women in Saudi Arabia even want rights.
 I don’t care how he described himself, whether he was speaking for himself and the western supremacist misogynist that he is, or for some third-party bystander who could even hold this view for a minute.
-I don’t care what state of mental hallucination causes him to think that he, as a white, male European citizen, is a minority voice that is marginalized due to the so-called “progressive bias” of Minerva students (yes, he said THAT).
+I don’t care what mix of ignorance, prejudice, and evil causes him to think that he, as a white, male European citizen, is a minority voice that is marginalized due to the so-called “progressive bias” of Minerva students (yes, he said THAT).
 I don’t care.
-The professor entertained the question under some insincere and colorblind name of intellectual freedom, and no one in the class was equipped to respond with the detail such an occasion calls for, owing to the frenetic, shallow and west-centered, liberal nature of our curriculums.
-How can statements displaying such blatant ignorance, lack of critical wisdom and absence of compassion for marginalized groups be present in a community that claims to be a community, that too an inclusive one?
+The professor entertained the question under some insincere and colorblind name of intellectual freedom, and no one in the class was equipped to respond with the detail such an occasion calls for, owing to the frenetic, shallow, and west-centered, liberal nature of our curriculums.
+How can statements displaying such blatant ignorance, lack of critical wisdom, and absence of compassion for marginalized groups be present in a community that claims to be a community, that too an inclusive one?

 I am not surprised to hear that there are incels posting anonymously in the MiConfidant group.
 Entitled and violent men in our community can only be expected to express themselves anonymously, though I have a few guesses about who they are.
 Eliot Rodger, a misogynist killer, murdered two women and stabbed three men of color before he killed himself, to seek retribution from women and society for refusing him his god-given right to get laid.
 Are you going to kill me too?

-I don’t care what state of mental hallucination causes him to think that he, as a white, male European citizen, is a minority voice that is marginalized due to the so-called “progressive bias” of Minerva students.
+I don’t care what mix of ignorance, prejudice, and evil causes him to think that he, as a white, male European citizen, is a minority voice that is marginalized due to the so-called “progressive bias” of Minerva students.

 I opted out of MiConfidant as soon as I realized the toxic platform it had the potential to become, which was quite early.
 So, I missed a lot of it.
 However, I did spot a discussion among the women and gender non-conforming students in our community on Facebook expressing various levels of discomfort.
 Hear this, our budding incels, it’s the discomfort that you have caused.
 Hear this, allies and protectors and bystanders of incels, you are complicit, too.